 If successful, a command class file will be created directly under app / Console / Commands /.

-1.2 Implementation of original command Since the command class generated in 1.1 is empty with no processing written , enter the command name and arbitrary processing .
+1.2 Implementation of original command PHP framework Laravel # 6 How to create and periodically execute Artisan original commands, Since the command class generated in 1.1 is empty with no processing written , enter the command name and arbitrary processing .